-The tenant stated that he repaired item number 4 at a cost of \$413.60.
-In the absence of receipts I award the tenant half that amount for the sum of \$206.80.
+The tenant fixed item number for at a cost of \$413.60.
+In the absence of receipts I award the landlord \$206.80.

-Regarding the leak in the upstairs bathroom tub; the tenant stated that water leaked through an electrical fixture, onto the wet floor where his son slipped and fell.

-The tenant notified the landlord of the problem; this was an emergency and it should have been repaired promptly; the landlord failed to take immediate action, as evidenced by the tenant's testimony that it was not fixed by the end of the tenancy, and that he continued to worry about related electrical concerns.
-I find that the tenant lost a portion of his right to the full benefit of the tenancy and I grant the tenant \$600.00 for the loss of quiet enjoyment.
+Regarding the leak in the upstairs bathroom tub; the tenant stated that water leaked through an electrical fixture, onto the floor where his son slipped and fell.
+This was an emergency repair and I find that the landlord was negligent to take immediate action, which is evidenced by the tenant's evidence that it was not fixed by the end of the tenancy.
+While a cost cannot be attached to the repair, I find that the tenant is entitled to a rent abatement of \$500.00.